shrideio/shoebox/src/packages/README.md

     Navigate to packages._yourdomain.com_ and login as _Admin/Admin_ as described on the login screen.
 If an error reported check the container logs as mentioned above.

-    - Activate ProGet with a free licence key.
+    - Activate ProGet with a free licence key

         - Open the administration console using the cog icon ![Alt text](/resources/img/proget_cog.png?raw=true "ProGet administration console") in the top right corner.